elitenomad/sales-tax/README.md

 - There is a scope to improve fetching of Exemption List logic based on a config file.
 Makes it more flexible than a simple array
 - Display format is basic.
 We can use libraries to show it in more readable format.
 We can add a flexibility of choosing multiple formatters by providing options from command line.
+- Rubocop script is manually run, could be automated onto git lifecycle hooks to run before we commit the code.

 ## Local terminal output